NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2 =
+This update adds new template tags for notification emails, a new option to customize the time interval and more.
+A new .pot file has been generated, so update your translations.
+Consult the changelog for further details.

 = 1.1.4 =
 This updated fixes an error with the format of the date in notification emails.
 Now it will show you the date formatted however you have chosen for it to be formatted in your WordPress installation.
 It also now displays the correct start of the week depending on the language selected for the datepicker.
 A .pot file is now included for easier translations.